syncfusion-content/wpf-docs/wpf/SfDiagram/AutoScroll.md

 ##Autoscroll border

 The Autoscroll border is used to specify the maximum distance between the object and Diagram edge to trigger Autoscroll.
-The default value is set as 15 for all sides (left, right, top, and bottom) and it can be changed by using the AutoScrollBorder property of page settings.
+The default value is set as 20 for all sides (left, right, top, and bottom) and it can be changed by using the `AutoScrollBorder` property of PageSettings.
 The following code example illustrates how to set Autoscroll border.

 {% highlight C# %}